salesforcecli/plugin-data/messages/record.update.md

 # summary

-updates a single record
+Updates a single record of a Salesforce or Tooling API object.

 # description

-updates a single record
-The format of a field-value pair is <fieldName>=<value>.
+Specify the record you want to update with either its ID or with a list of field-value pairs that identify the record.
+If your list of fields identifies more than one record, the delete fails; the error displays how many records were found.

+When using field-value pairs for both identifying the record and specifiyng the new field values, use the format <fieldName>=<value>.
 Enclose all field-value pairs in one set of double quotation marks, delimited by spaces.
 Enclose values that contain spaces in single quotes.

+This command updates a record in Salesforce objects by default.
+Use the --use-tooling-api flag to update a Tooling API object.

 # flags.sobject

-the sObject type of the record you’re updating
+API name of the Salesforce or Tooling API object that contains the record you're updating.

 # flags.recordId

-the ID of the record you’re updating
+ID of the record you’re updating.

 # flags.where

-a list of <fieldName>=<value> pairs to search for
+List of <fieldName>=<value> pairs that identify the record you want to update.

 # flags.useToolingApi

-update the record with Tooling API
+Use Tooling API so you can update a record in a Tooling API object.

 # flags.values

-the <fieldName>=<value> pairs you’re updating
+Fields that you're updating, in the format of <fieldName>=<value> pairs.

 # examples

+- Update the Name field of an Account record with the specified (truncated) ID:

-- <%= config.bin %> <%= command.id %> -s Account -i 001D000000Kv3dl -v "Name=NewAcme"
+  <%= config.bin %> <%= command.id %> --sobject Account --record-id 001D0 --values "Name=NewAcme"

+- Update the Name field of an Account record whose current name is 'Old Acme':

-- <%= config.bin %> <%= command.id %> -s Account -w "Name='Old Acme'" -v "Name='New Acme'"
+  <%= config.bin %> <%= command.id %> --sobject Account --where "Name='Old Acme'" --values "Name='New Acme'"

+- Update the Name and Website fields of an Account record with the specified (truncated) ID:

-- <%= config.bin %> <%= command.id %> -s Account -i 001D000000Kv3dl -v "Name='Acme III' Website=www.example.com"
+  <%= config.bin %> <%= command.id %> --sobject Account --record-id 001D0 --values "Name='Acme III' Website=www.example.com"

+- Update the ExpirationDate field of a record of the Tooling API object TraceFlag using the specified (truncated) ID:

-- <%= config.bin %> <%= command.id %> -t -s TraceFlag -i 7tf170000009cUBAAY -v "ExpirationDate=2017-12-01T00:58:04.000+0000"
+  <%= config.bin %> <%= command.id %> -t --sobject TraceFlag --record-id 7tf170000009cUBAAY --values "ExpirationDate=2017-12-01T00:58:04.000+0000"

-- <%= config.bin %> <%= command.id %> -s Account -i 001D000000Kv3dl -v "Name=NewAcme" --perflog --json

 # updateSuccess